StackVista/stackstate-docs/configure/health/debug-health-sync.md

 # Debug health synchronization

+{% hint style="info" %}
+These are the docs for the StackState Self-hosted product.
+[Go to the StackState SaaS docs site](https://docs.stackstate.com/v/stackstate-saas/).
+{% endhint %}

 ## Overview

 The [StackState CLI](../../setup/cli-install.md) can be used to debug a health synchronization and fix issues that might prevent health data from being correctly ingested and displayed in StackState.
 This page describes the general troubleshooting steps to take when debugging a health synchronization, as well as the CLI commands used, and a description of the error messages returned.